 - 37 Nationally, Channel cases for Extreme Right-Wing radicalisation concerns are greater than those for Islamist concerns, with those under the age of 15 making up the largest proportion of cases discussed at Channel.
-Across Kent, the following push/pull themes were found between June and December 2022: - Possession of weapons, including knives - Gore and extreme material which can lead individuals to extremist domains - Drawings of swastikas and lack of understanding and meaning around symbology - Anti LGBTQ+ views - Vulnerability of exclusion or out of education (NEET) or Special Educational Needs (SEN) - Increase in referrals by the team being submitted to the front door. - The current UK national terror threat level is SUBSTANTIAL meaning that an attack in the UK is considered likely.
-In October 2022, Dover experienced Kent's first terror attack in many years, the only terrorist attack in the UK that year.
-The attacker, driven by extreme right-wing terrorist ideology threw a petrol bomb into the Dover, Kent, Immigration centre.
-The attack reinforced the importance for the SMP to have a clear understanding of Prevent and terrorist related incidents.
-It particularly highlighted the risk posed from self-initiated terrorist and the importance of the work that is delivered to safeguard individuals in order to stop these attacks from taking place.
-Reviews of the incident have highlighted the importance of considering referrals for the safeguarding of vulnerable adults, as well as children and young people into the Channel referral mechanism and the role the internet can play as seen with the Dover attacker , where he often posted extreme right-wing statements.
-The online space is a prominent radicalising influence across Kent and Medway and is listed as the primary radical influence mentioned in several Prevent referrals for 2022. - The term 'hate crime' can be used to describe a range of criminal behaviour where the perpetrator is motivated by hostility or demonstrates hostility towards the victim's disability, race, religion, sexual orientation, or transgender identity.
+Across Kent, the following push/pull themes were found between June and December 2022: - Possession of weapons, including knives - Gore and extreme material which can lead individuals to extremist domains - Drawings of swastikas and lack of understanding and meaning around symbology - Anti LGBTQ+ views - Vulnerability of exclusion or out of education (NEET) or Special Educational Needs (SEN) - Increase in referrals by the team being submitted to the front door. - The current UK national terror threat level is SUBSTANTIAL meaning that an attack in the UK is UK Terror threat level 38 considered likely.
+In October 2022, Dover experienced Kent's first terror attack in many years, the remains, substantial as only terrorist attack in the UK that year.
+The attacker, driven by extreme right-wing terrorist ideology Dover terror attack threw a petrol bomb into the Dover, Kent, Immigration centre.
+The attack reinforced the importance provides opportunities to for the SMP to have a clear understanding of Prevent and terrorist related incidents.
+It particularly reinforce the need for highlighted the risk posed from self-initiated terrorist and the importance of the work that is delivered good practices to safequard individuals in order to stop these attacks from taking place.
+Reviews of the incident have highlighted the importance of considering referrals for the safeguarding of vulnerable adults, as well as children and young people into the Channel referral mechanism and the role the internet can play as seen with the Dover attacker, where he often posted extreme right-wing statements.
+The online space is a prominent radicalising influence across Kent and Medway and is listed as the primary radical influence mentioned in several Prevent referrals for 2022. - Race prejudice dominates hate crimes and is a growing concern due to the harm caused to individuals and communities - ejudice39The term 'hate crime' can be used to describe a range of criminal behaviour where the perpetrator is motivated by hostility or demonstrates hostility towards the victim's disability, race, religion, sexual orientation, or transgender identity.
 Over the last reporting period (Dec 21 to Nov 22) there have been 520 reported hate crimes this is compared to 523.
 Race prejudice accounts for 70% of all hate crimes, followed by Sexual Orientation hate related crimes which accounts for 17% of all hate crimes.
 The table below shows a breakdown of the hate crimes.